24 Secrets Pain Doctors Won’t Tell You

 Pain is mental too

 Your brain can make your pain feel worse.
 So you may want to explore psychotherapy, cognitive behavioral therapy, meditation, and even self-hypnosis.
+(Here’s how to trick your brain into feeling less pain.)

 Your pain may improve with the right kind of exercise